cawka/cs118-spring2017/project-2.md

     2.2.
 (2.5 pts, public) Client has correct initial values for CWND, SS-THRESH, and Sequence Number

     2.3.
-(5 pts, private) Data segments that client sends are not exceeding 512 bytes and on average larger than 500 bytes (for 1~MByte file)
+(5 pts, public) Data segments that client sends are not exceeding 512 bytes and on average larger than 500 bytes (for 1~MByte file)

     2.4.
-(2.5 pts) Client should reset its sequence number to zero when the sequence number reaches the maximum value
+(2.5 pts, public) Client should reset its sequence number to zero when the sequence number reaches the maximum value

     2.5.
-(2.5 pts) Client sends a FIN packet after transmitting a file
+(2.5 pts, public) Client sends a FIN packet after transmitting a file

     2.6.
-(2.5 pts) After finishing connection, client responds with ACK for incoming FINs for 2 seconds, dropping packets for this connection afterwards
+(2.5 pts, private) After finishing connection, client responds with ACK for incoming FINs for 2 seconds, dropping packets for this connection afterwards

     2.7.
-(5 pts) Client successfully transmits a small file
+(5 pts, private) Client successfully transmits a small file

     2.8.
-(5 pts) Client aborts the connection if no incoming packets for more than 10 seconds
+(5 pts, private) Client aborts the connection if no incoming packets for more than 10 seconds

     2.9.
-(5 pts) Client properly increases congestion window size in slow start phase
+(5 pts, public) Client properly increases congestion window size in slow start phase

     2.10.
-(5 pts) Client properly increases congestion window size in congestion avoidance phase
+(5 pts, private) Client properly increases congestion window size in congestion avoidance phase

     2.11.
 (5 pts) Client detects and retransmits lost data segments